 Approximately 75 percent of patients have functional (idiopathic or nonulcer) dyspepsia with no underlying cause on diagnostic evaluation.
 The management of patients with functional dyspepsia is presented in detail, separately.
 (See "Functional dyspepsia in adults".)

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, "The Basics" and "Beyond the Basics."
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.

 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on "patient info" and the keyword(s) of interest.)

-●Basics topics (see "Patient information: Stomach ache and stomach upset (The Basics)")
+●Basics topic (see "Patient education: Stomach ache and stomach upset (The Basics)")

-●Beyond the Basics topics (see "Patient information: Upset stomach (functional dyspepsia) in adults (Beyond the Basics)")
+●Beyond the Basics topic (see "Patient education: Upset stomach (functional dyspepsia) in adults (Beyond the Basics)")

 SUMMARY AND RECOMMENDATIONS